ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 10. CF = 0.8 # Cooling factor (closer to one in order to avoid premature convergence by making the cooling process progressive and gradual)
 11. C = 1.5 #Exploitation cost (though not necessary, but it's essential for the algorithm correspodence)

-#### there are two ways in quantifying the response: EPS-SR threshold relationship (but you lose proportionality) or Etot = SR x EPS (this relationship assumes the linearity of the system thus the proprotionality between Etot and EPS as well as absence of hysteresis effects...etc)
-10. Etot = E_P_S*S_R #Total energy of the system quantifying the strength of the resposne (linear response function)